 In a matter of days, the reputable Swiss watchmaker will present its slightly facelifted Jaeger-LeCoultre Master Control automatic wrist watch, which (at least the version in a discreet -and also way more affordable- stainless steel body, ref.
 Q1548420) looks like a very nice entry-level model for those buying their first “Real Swiss Made” timekeeper.

 The first thing that is immediately noticeable when comparing the upcoming and outgoing models is the slightly smaller body of the new watch.
 Being 39 millimeters in diameter and just 8.50 millimeters in height, the new body perfectly fits into the “golden standard” of a dressy watch.
 The only drawback here is the bezel: it now looks considerably thicker than that on the 2010 model that, to my taste, sported better proportions.

 The hours and minutes hands were, too, replaced with more elegant dauphine-shaped hands.
 The thin strips of Superluminova are now even thinner, but are still visible, as are the tiny luminous dots behind the applied hour markers and numerals.

 I have heard numerous complaints of actual owners that the luminous patches served little purpose, because they simply failed to accumulate enough energy during the day to be clearly visible in darkness (and there is no total darkness in the city: there is always a source of dim light, which is brighter than the lume on the watch, so that your eye cannot adapt and you can’t tell what time it is now.)

-Well, at least the traditional blued seconds hand and the tiny date aperture are there, still on their rightful places.
+The traditional blued seconds hand and the tiny date aperture are there, too, still on their rightful places.
 Ditto the three Arabic numerals and the applied hour markers that are perfectly readable on the sunburst background of the silver-toned dial.

 Oh, and the ultra-thin JLC caliber 899 self-winding movement is also here.
 Comprising 219 flawlessly-finished components, the movement stores enough energy to keep the watch going for at least 43 hours (after being fully wound,) an adequate power reserve for a watch, which is supposed to be worn on a day to day basis.